 Titilope Toluhi: Apart from having to adopt remote working and switching completely online, we did not have to make difficult decisions.
 We had to work to keep and grow teams to support our new business initiatives.
 For example, we had to scale up our call center initiative.
 The pandemic showed us possibilities in difficulties; flexibility and agility became our watchword, everything moved on well from there.

 The pandemic pointed us to the value of humanity and human interaction, and with this, I believe we will all value each other more.
 Another huge take home for me is that opportunities abound in change.
 Hence, adapting should not be herculean; in all, we have learnt to keep an open mind.
-As physical as our services can get, we learnt a big one; we can still get projects done and completed without stepping a foot outside.
+As physical as our services can get, we learned a big one; we can still get projects done and completed without stepping a foot outside.

 What specific tools, software, and management skills are you using to navigate this crisis?